Arkansas’s Fair Gift Card Act, along with federal regulations, provides several protections for Arkansas consumers.

 Keep the original receipt so the recipient can verify the card’s purchase if it is lost or stolen.
 If it appears that the value of your card has expired or that fees have been deducted, contact the card issuer.
 It may honor the card or reverse the fees.

 - Contact the card issuer about problems with your gift card or if your card is lost or stolen.
 Some will not replace lost or stolen cards, but others will for a fee.
 Expect to show proof of purchase and the ID number on the card.

 - If the problem is not resolved at that level, you may file a complaint with the Federal Trade Commission for cards issued by retailers.

-- If the problem is not resolved at that level, you may file a complaint with the Comptroller of the Currency’s Customer Assistance Group for cards issued by national banks at (800) 613-6743 or by email at email@example.com.
+- If the problem is not resolved with the FTC, you may file a complaint with the Comptroller of the Currency’s Customer Assistance Group for cards issued by national banks at (800) 613-6743 or email@example.com.

 Beware of mail items that appear to offer vouchers or gift cards, especially offering deals too good to be true.
 Some fraudulent offers may pose as holiday promotions or contests or offer a free gift card.
 The letters often look as if the company is sending a generous gift to their loyal customers.
 In order to activate the card, you must call a provided phone number.
 The person on the other end of the phone call may begin asking personal questions about your finances.
 Never provide your personal information to an unknown party or untrustworthy website.

 - Never provide personal information in response to an unsolicited request, whether it is over the phone or internet.

 - Do not respond to unsolicited mail offering free gift cards.